2023 Conservation Poster Contest

 Any Scout who creates a poster and submits it to their local SWCD for judging can earn the VASWCD Poster Contest Patch.
 When submitting a poster to earn the Poster Contest Patch, be sure to check the box on the entry form.
 Please note that poster patches are distributed in December each year.

-Resources for past poster contest themes are available and offered by the National Association of Conservation Districts and include booklets, activity sheets, storybooks, K-12 lessons and activities, coloring pages, and additional teaching materials.
+Resources for the 2024 and past conservation poster contest themes are available and offered by the National Association of Conservation Districts and include booklets, activity sheets, storybooks, K-12 lessons and activities, coloring pages, and additional teaching materials.
 You can access these materials here.

 How to Enter